Book now

 Be sure to subscribe to catch our most current video productions.

-After fishing in the Baja area for over 35 years, I am often asked about the health of the fishery.
-Has the fishing declined?
-Has the variety of species changed?
+Fly Fish Mex clients frequently ask about the health of the fishery on Baja’s East Cape.
+Has fishing declined?
+Gotten better?
+Have the variety of species changed?
 Are there up years and down years?
 Does this resource appear sustainable?

-In my experience, the sport fish around Baja are healthy, migratory, and very adaptable.
-Throughout the years I have seen a variety of species come and go, regularly returning on years with more bait fish, cooler (or warmer) ocean conditions, and many other variables.
-The one constant, year in and year out, Baja is one of the best sport fishing destinations on earth.
+Having fished here for over 35 years, we have come to know that the sport fish around Baja are numerous, migratory, and adaptable.
+Through the years, we have seen the variety of species come and go and come back again.
+The fishing being impacted with more bait fish, cooler (or warmer) ocean conditions, and several other variables.
+The one constant though, is that year in and year out, Baja is one of the best sports fishing destinations on earth.

-For me, the 80s and 90s were all about monster Dorado.
-Local commercial fisherman would place baited shark buoys ranging for miles and miles.
-This provided an abundance of cover for bait fish, schooling Dorado, and other typical offshore fish such as Billfish.
-I can remember witnessing acres of Juvenile Dorado and watching 5 Bull Dorado over 50lbs ripping through the school of Juveniles, heads thrashing above the water, devouring their young.
-In summer months, it would not be unusual to find a school of 40lb Dorado at every fifth buoy.
-Tuna were a consistent target as well, I would hook a few on a fly each season.
-Fishing for Roosterfish, at that time, was often an afterthought.
+For us, the 80s and 90s were all about monster Dorado, and a focus on offshore fishing..
+Local commercial captains would place baited shark buoys ranging for miles and miles.
+This provided an abundance of cover for bait fish, which attracted schooling Dorado, billfish, and wahoo among other offshore species.
+We can remember witnessing acres of Juvenile Dorado and watching Bull Dorado over 50lbs ripping through the school of Juveniles, heads thrashing above the water, devouring their young (!).
+In summer months, it was not unusual to find a school of 40lb Dorado at every fifth or so buoy.
+Tuna were a consistent target, and we would hook a few on a fly each season.
+Fishing for Roosterfish and jacks, at that time, were caught messing around on the beach and not particularly targeted from the panga.

-The big change came with the El Nino of ’97, the water became terrifyingly hot, and bait fish nearly disappeared, along with the sport fish.
-I did manage to boat a 60lb Dorado on a fly that year, but that was the highlight.
-The sad state of ocean conditions led to the Tuna becoming more inconsistent as well as the Billfish.
-Inshore Roosterfish were foraging on larger bait fish such as Ladyfish; I started targeting the inshore Roosters with more consistency.
+A big change came with the El Nino of ’97, when the water became especially warm, and bait fish seemed to disappear, along with the sport fish.
+We did manage to boat a 60lb Dorado on a fly that year, but that was the highlight.
+The state of ocean conditions made targeting Tuna and Billfish an inconsistent proposition.
+At that time, inshore, we noticed that the Roosterfish were foraging on larger bait fish such as Ladyfish, and we shifted our focus inshore, targeting the Roosters.
+This has since become the main attraction for fly fishers in Baja.

-The next 15 years were out of balance; water temps were fluctuating abnormally and, I believe, took a toll on Sardine populations.
-The bait and the fishing were inconsistent throughout the season.
-A normal slow rise and fall in water temps seems to suit Sardine and other bait fish populations as they have such a short life span.
+The next few years seemed out of balance.
+Water temps were fluctuating abnormally and, we believe, that this took a toll on Sardine populations.
+The bait and the fishing were scattered and hard to find throughout the season.
+A normal slow rise and fall in water temps seems to suit Sardine and other bait fish populations, possibly because of their shorter life span.

-Water temps started to settle out around 2010 and through the last decade.
-Baitfish became more abundant, and sport fish returned with more consistency.
-Regulations have changed to restrict commercial shark fishing; FADs have replaced baited shark buoys.
+More recently, water temperatures started to even out around 2010 and through the last decade.
+Baitfish have become more abundant, and sport fish have returned with more consistency.
+Also, regulations have since changed to restrict commercial shark fishing and FADs have replaced baited shark buoys.
+Shark populations have again begun to grow adding balance to the fishery.
+The Fads continue to attract bait and larger, 40lb plus Dorado have become common.

 Please contact us at flyfishmex@gmail.com if you are interested in booking a trip to Mag Bay.